Campolino/rock-paper-scissor/README.md

 # How to play

-Write your choice on the input and the computer will choose his.
-The resulte will then be write on the page.
+Hit the respective button and the result will be show bellow.